Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: The Estimation Problem

 \subsection{Setup and Notation}

-Our setting is an observational study with baseline covariates ($W \in \mathbb R^p$), multiple exposures ($A \in \mathbb R^m$), and a single-timepoint outcome ($Y$).
+We consider an observational study with baseline covariates ($W \in \mathbb{R}^p$), multiple exposures ($A \in \mathbb{R}^m$), and a single timepoint outcome ($Y$).
 Let $O = (W,A,Y)$ denote the observable data.
-We presume that there exists a potential outcome function $Y(a)$ (i.e. $Y(a)$ is a random variable for each value of $a$) that generates the outcome that would have obtained for each observation had exposure been forced to the value $A=a$.
-These potential outcomes are unobserved but the observed outcome $Y$ corresponds to the potential outcome for the observed value $A$ of the exposure, i.e. $Y=Y(A)$.
-Let $E[Y(a)|W=w] = \mu(a,w)$ denote the causal dose-response curve for observations with covariates $w$ so that $E[\mu(a,W)]$ represents the average outcome we would observe if we forced treatment to $a$ for all observations.
+We assume that there exists a potential outcome function $Y(a)$ (that is, $Y(a)$ is a random variable for each value of $a$) that generates the outcome that would have been obtained for each observation had exposure been forced to the value $A=a$.
+These potential outcomes are not observed, but the observed outcome $Y$ corresponds to the potential outcome for the observed value $A$ of the exposure, that is, $Y=Y(A)$.
+We use $P_0$ to denote the true data-generating distribution.
+We assume that our $O_1, O_2,...,O_n$ are independent and identically distributed (i.i.d.) draws of $O = (W,A,Y) \sim P_0$.
+We decompose the joint density as $p_{Y,A,W}(y,a,w) = p_{Y|A,W}(y,a,w)p_{A|W}(a,w)p_W(w)$ and make no assumptions about the forms of these densities.
+Let $\mu(a,w) = E[Y|A=a, W=w]$ represent the observable (stratum-specific) dose-response curve that can actually be estimated from observable data.